-Drawing, Art Experience, First-Year Seminar, Senior Capstone
+Professor of Art: Drawing, Art Experience, First-Year Seminar, Senior Capstone

-these are what images are doing to the creatively-engaged person.
+Layering and scraping, scratching and inscribing, shading and modeling: these are what images are doing to the creatively-engaged person.

-in the arts in 1979 as the Preparator/Exhibitions Designer at the Cheekwood Museum of Art in Nashville.
+Professor David Ribar began his career in the arts in 1979 as the Preparator/Exhibitions Designer at the Cheekwood Museum of Art in Nashville.
 Before coming to Belmont in 1991, he also served for five years as Cheekwood's Curator of Exhibitions.
-He has worked as a consultant, juror, panelist and lecturer for arts organizations and schools throughout the region, and has published numerous articles of art criticism for local and regional publications.
-His most recent essay appears in the Instructor's Manual accompanying the 8th Edition of Living with Art.
+He has worked as a consultant, juror, panelist and lecturer for arts organizations and schools throughout the region, and has published numerous articles of art criticism for local, regional and national publications.
+His most recent essay appears in the book The Intriguing Vision of Sylvia Hyman: Trompe L'oeil Ceramic Artist.
 He has also shown in juried, invitational and one-person exhibitions throughout the United States, with works found in a variety of private and public art collections.
-In addition to his pursuit of the art of teaching, Professor Ribar has completed a two-year term as Interim Chair of the Art Department, and has been engaged as the Co-Director of the Belmont in Italy Program for the last seven years.
+In addition to his pursuit of the art of teaching, Professor Ribar has served as Interim Chair of the Art Department, and has been engaged as the Co-Director of the Belmont in Italy Program for the last 13 years.

 - BFA Murray State University, Drawing emphasis with Teaching Certificate